louismullie/temp-data/markdown_final/bc8bccc5-44e6-f57a-fc1a-1f08ab1237aa.md

 11 DESCRIPTION

 The active ingredient in ondansetron oral solution, USP is ondansetron hydrochloride as the dihydrate, the racemic form of ondansetron and a selective blocking agent of the serotonin 5-HT3receptor type.
 Chemically it is (±) 1, 2, 3, 9-tetrahydro-9-methyl-3-[(2-methyl-1H-imidazol-1-yl)methyl]-4H-carbazol-4-one, monohydrochloride, dihydrate.
 It has the following structural formula:

 The molecular formula is C18H19N3O•HCl•2H2O, representing a molecular weight of 365.9 g/mol.

 Ondansetron hydrochloride dihydrate USP is a white to off-white powder that is soluble in water and normal saline.

 Each 5 mL of ondansetron oral solution, USP contains 5 mg of ondansetron hydrochloride dihydrate USP equivalent to 4 mg of ondansetron.
 Ondansetron oral solution, USP contains the inactive ingredients sucrose, glycerin, citric acid anhydrous, sodium citrate, sodium benzoate, edetate disodium, and liquid strawberry flavor.

 ---

 ### Practice parameter for the assessment and treatment of children and adolescents with tic disorders [^76669660].
 Journal of the American Academy of Child and Adolescent Psychiatry (2013).
 Medium credibility.

-Tic disorders—ondansetron versus placebo in a parallel trial: In a study (reference 112) with 30 participants aged 12–46 (21.7 ± 9.14 y) using TSGS and YGTSS outcome measures, ondansetron was compared with placebo at a dose of 8–24 titrated over 3 wk; 54% of patients in the ondansetron group and 21% in the placebo group were considered improved.
+Tic disorders — ondansetron versus placebo in a parallel trial: In a study (reference 112) with 30 participants aged 12–46 (21.7 ± 9.14 y) using TSGS and YGTSS outcome measures, ondansetron was compared with placebo at a dose of 8–24 titrated over 3 wk; 54% of patients in the ondansetron group and 21% in the placebo group were considered improved.

 ---

 ### Oral perphenazine 8 mg: a low-cost, efficacious antiemetic option [^e8a50399].
 Anesthesia and Analgesia (2021).
 Medium credibility.

-Perphenazine, a phenothiazine with antihistamine properties, at 5 mg IV, was included in the Consensus manuscript’s Table 4, but the IV preparation has not been commercially available in the United States since the early 2000s.
-We have had extensive experience with OP8 in adults as part of a multimodal antiemetic plan, with its cost at the undersigned authors’ institutions ranging from 50 cents to 2 dollars per dose (US currency).
+Perphenazine, a phenothiazine with antihistamine properties, at 5 mg IV, was included in the Consensus manuscript's Table 4, but the IV preparation has not been commercially available in the United States since the early 2000s.
+We have had extensive experience with OP8 in adults as part of a multimodal antiemetic plan, with its cost at the undersigned authors' institutions ranging from 50 cents to 2 dollars per dose (US currency).
 For this low cost per patient, we have previously reporteda 27.2% reduction in the need for IV ondansetron rescue in the postanesthesia care unit (PACU) in nearly 9500 patients from 2002 to 2006.

-The implications of a routinely applied P-D-O technique, including for “zero risk factor” patients, is illustrated in a scenario analysis given in the Table.
-In the classic factorial trial by Apfel et al,ondansetron 4 mg, dexamethasone 4 mg, and droperidol 1.25 mg each reduced the risk of PONV by approximately 25%.
+The implications of a routinely applied P-D-O technique, including for "zero risk factor" patients, is illustrated in a scenario analysis given in the Table.
+In the classic factorial trial by Apfel et al, ondansetron 4 mg, dexamethasone 4 mg, and droperidol 1.25 mg each reduced the risk of PONV by approximately 25%.
 Based on our 2002–2006 aforementioned~25% reduction in need-for-rescue when OP8 was used preoperatively, the Table illustrates that the 3-drug low-cost P-D-O reduces the theoretical risk from 20/200 (10%) to 8/200 (4%) in patients that the Consensus-recommended prophylaxis plan would entail rescue-only without prophylaxis.
 With the sequential 25% risk reduction per each prophylactic drug, OP8 reduces 20/200 to 15/200, dexamethasone reduces 15/200 to 11/200, and ondansetron reduces 11/200 to 8/200.
 For patients with 20%–40% risk, we assume 2-agent antiemetic prophylaxis in the Consensus-treated group with ondansetron-dexamethasone (4 mg each IV), and the P-D-O technique-treated group having a 25% further risk reduction than the Consensus-treated group.
-Finally, for the 60%–80% risk groups where the Consensus guideline is for 3 or 4 antiemetics, we assume half of the Consensus-treated group gets ondansetron-dexamethasone-droperidol 1.25 mg IV for “3 antiemetics,” and the other half of the Consensus-treated group gets ondansetron-dexamethasone-droperidol-aprepitant 40 mg po for “4 antiemetics”; meanwhile, we recommend that P-D-O-aprepitant be given for the 60%–80% risk P-D-O–treated groups.
+Finally, for the 60%–80% risk groups where the Consensus guideline is for 3 or 4 antiemetics, we assume half of the Consensus-treated group gets ondansetron-dexamethasone-droperidol 1.25 mg IV for "3 antiemetics," and the other half of the Consensus-treated group gets ondansetron-dexamethasone-droperidol-aprepitant 40 mg po for "4 antiemetics"; meanwhile, we recommend that P-D-O-aprepitant be given for the 60%–80% risk P-D-O–treated groups.

 ---